PADNS Tab View

 Prev Next

-The Silent Push PADNS tab provides an aggregated view of raw DNS records (A, AAAA, CNAME, MX, NS, SOA, TXT) for a domain and its subdomains directly in Total View.
-Enabling Domain Wide View expands results to the full hierarchy, displaying subdomains such as blog.example.com or api.example.com.
+Silent Push PADNS solves this by delivering an instant, aggregated view of all raw DNS records (A, AAAA, CNAME, MX, NS, SOA, TXT) for the domain and its subdomains, directly inside Total View.
+Toggle Domain Wide View to include the entire hierarchy (blog.example.com, api.example.com, etc.).

 Counts (e.g., 456 A, 42 AAAA) appear at the top, followed by a filterable table showing queries (e.g., example.com), answers (e.g., ns1.scann.org), timestamps, and ASNs.
 The Domain Wide View includes subdomains to highlight issues such as TXT SPF inconsistencies, indicating potential spoofing risks.
 Forward lookups connect to IP diversity for historical analysis; reverse data identifies shared infrastructure.
 All data is timestamped (e.g., First Seen 2025-09-01) for precision.

 The section displays counts and details for these records across the domain and subdomains.
-A records, for example, derive from forward lookups such as IP hosting a domain, listing associated IPs with timestamps.
+A record, for example, derives from a forward lookup, such as IP hosting a domain, listing associated IPs with timestamps.
 Results may include three A records, one MX record, and two TXT records, highlighting server connections, email setups, and security policies.
-This aids in detecting anomalies, such as an unfamiliar NS record suggesting misconfiguration or compromise.
+This helps detect anomalies, such as an unfamiliar NS record that may indicate misconfiguration or compromise.

-• Enter a domain (e.g., example.com) in the search bar to open Total View, and scroll to the PADNS tab.
+• Enter a domain (e.g., example.com) in the search bar to open Total View, and scroll to the PADNS view.
 Record counts are displayed at the top, with a results table below.

 • Activate Domain Wide View to include subdomains.
 Apply filters by record type (e.g., NS only) or timeframe as needed.